 Through observation and training progression, WCC Volunteers will learn species identification and fun facts, hygiene and safety precautions, species specific diet preparations, cleaning protocols, handling protocols, and much more.
 We ask all incoming volunteers to make a commitment to a regular shift once they complete the WCC orientation.
 Volunteers will be able to pick a two hour time slot based on our hours of operation below.
 Intakes, medical treatment, and wound management will only be done by WCC staff.

 Hours of Operation

-The Center's hours will reflect seasonal needs

-Hours Open to the Public:
+The Center's hours will reflect seasonal needs Hours Open to the Public: Winter (November-March) 8:30a to 4:00p, Monday to Saturday

-Winter (November-March) Summer (April-October)

-8:30a to 4:00p, Monday to Saturday 8:30a to 4:00p, Monday to Sunday to seasonal need) Summer (April-October)
+Summer (April-October) 8:30a to 4:00p, Monday to Sunday

-Overall Hours of Operation: (subject to change due

-Winter (November-April) 8:00a to 9:00p, Monday to Sunday